 Some people say that you should stir them a few times, but I just leave them alone and they come out perfect.

-Personally, I like them when the pickle juice has seeped into the egg to make it nice and pink all the way through.
+Personally, I leave them sit in the fridge for about 10 days.
+I like them when the pickle juice has seeped into the egg to make it nice and pink all the way through.

-Slice them in half, sprinkle with some salt and pepper and enjoy!
-Easy and yummy!!
+When they are pickled enough for you, slice them in half, sprinkle with some salt and pepper and enjoy!

-My husband says that either you love them or hate them.
+My husband says that either you love or hate pickled eggs.

 I have to say that I’m not a hard-boiled egg kinda girl, but I love pickled eggs.